mgoeminne/scalagit/README.md

 val blobs = commit.blobs
 ```

-If the content stored in a blob is textual, its value can be retrieved as a character string that contains he potential
+If the content stored in a blob is textual, its value can be retrieved as a character string.
-new line characters.

 ```scala
 val content = blob.lines